instagibbs/bolts/XX-eltoo-transactions.md

 We use the public generator G as a "well known" point, where privkey is the trivial `1`, so it can be recreated by any software, even without proper key security.

+The "state-masking offset" is used to hide the total number of updates in the channel from blockchain observers.

 ## Settlement Transaction

 * version: 2